So, you want to find a real data entry job from home and you’re wondering if any actually exist?

 They will get back to you with job positions as they open up.

-If Birch Creek specializes in corporate and financial transcription, Kendall Creek specializes in legal transcription.
+Kendall Creek Communications specializes in legal transcription.
 You’ll be asked to transcribe depositions, trials, hearings, and other audio files from lawyers, court reporting agencies, and other legal clients.

 Rates vary depending on the particular task, turnaround time, and the quality of your work.
 For general legal documents, the pay ranges from 75 cents to $1.75 per page.